How to Start an LLC in New York? (9 Steps Guide)

 Step 4: Create an LLC Operating Agreement

-This includes what they are entitled to and a percentage each member should have when it comes time to take profits out of business.
+This includes what they are entitled to and a percentage each member should have when it comes time to take profits out of the business.

 This may be in the form of seed money or capital contributions.
 The amount each member is responsible for paying should be divided by percentages.

-Some of the most important points of an operating agreement include:
+Other important points of an operating agreement include:

-- Who gets to vote on company matters and how those votes are counted.
+- Who gets to vote on company matters and how those votes are counted

-- What happens if a member wants to leave the LLC.
+- What happens if a member wants to leave the LLC

 An operating agreement lists all of the above points and more.
 Once your LLC has an operating agreement in place, it’s already shaping up to be a real business.